 The narration, accompanied by the uplifting piano music, reassures the viewer that the main pain points from the opening line are solved by this institution – and provides details on how they’re able to do so.
 Visual annotations and graphical elements pop up occasionally to provide more context to images on the screen.

 - Benefit-driven messaging

 Vitapod is a “revolutionary high-performance drink machine” that makes drinks with a series of health benefits.
 The high-tech product required a striking video design, provided by Paper Crowns agency.

 The video is a continuation of sorts of the original Vitapod ad that was half the length of the new one.
 Exactly 60 seconds long, the Vitapod TV commercial connects the brand’s mission statement of health and wellness with an explosive visual journey.

 The video commercial begins with the machine emerging from the dark, with the “Vitapod” name across the screen in a custom, modern font.
 The font’s color transfers to the surroundings more than once during the video, creating an interesting visual theme that shifts whenever there is a change on the screen.

 A series of claps and percussions make up the soundtrack for the video.
 They’re synchronized to the swaps of messaging and imagery which list all the health benefits that the machine provides to the user.

-Trackivity is a time tracking and productivity tool used by companies for managing the workload and measuring the performance of their employees.
-Their 49-seconds long promo video is a product of First Launch marketing agency.
+Trackivity is a time-tracking and productivity tool used by companies for managing the workload and measuring the performance of their employees.
+Their 49-second-long promo video is a product of First Launch marketing agency.

 The video has no narration – all the messaging is done via on-screen text, video footage and graphics.
 It opens with a dictionary definition of time and proceeds to discuss its intangible qualities and how it cannot be controlled.
 It ends with “What if you can...?” before segueing into the tool’s logo, name and website URL.